hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ## Primitive components

 An Input Group can consist of multiple primitive subcomponents that vary in their properties and intended input value.
-We recommend limiting usage in both Figma and code to those defined in the `ButtonType` and `InputType` primitives to ensure consistent styling and grouping.
+We recommend limiting usage in both Figma and code to those defined in the `Segmented Button` and `Segmented Input` primitives to ensure consistent styling and grouping.

-### Button types
+### Segmented Button

 - **Default**: a default button can perform a function or interaction within an Input Group, e.g., generating an object, string, or value in a field it is connected to.
-This is an extension of the Helios [Button](/components/button).
+It is an extension of the Helios [Button](/components/button).
 - **Toggle**: a toggle button can be used to filter or narrow the available parameters when searching within a data set or group of objects.
 This is an extension of the Helios [Toggle Button](/components/dropdown#toggle).

-Different types of buttons within an Input Group will function and impact the UX in different ways, e.g., a `ToggleButton` can act as a filtering mechanism, while a `Button` can perform a function.
+Different types of Segmented Button types within an Input Group will function and impact the UX in different ways, e.g., a `Toggle` can act as a filtering mechanism, while a `Button` can perform a function.

-### Input Types
+### Segmented Input

-An Input Type is an extension of Helios form components and their variants, including:
+A `Segmented Input` is an extension of Helios form components and their variants, including:

 - [Text Input](/components/form/text-input)
     - [Text](/components/form/text-input#text)